 EQUITABLE SERVICES PROVIDED.
 The services provided to parentally-placed private school children with disabilities by this school district are provided by personnel meeting the same standards as personnel providing services in this school district, except that private elementary school and secondary school teachers who are providing equitable services to parentally-placed private school children with disabilities do not have to meet the highly qualified special education teacher requirements.
-Parentally-placed private school children with disabilities may receive a different amount of services than children with disabilities in public schools.
+Parentally-placed private school children with disabilities in public schools.